Pratilipi/ecs-user-activity/APIDOC.md

 **Update Rate-Review**
 ----
-This API is to update a 'Rate-Review'.
+This API is to update a rate-review.
 * **URL**
-  /user-activity/rate-reviews?reference_type=PRATILIPI&reference_id=1234567890
+  /user-activity/rate-reviews/1234567890
 * **Method:**
   PATCH
 * **Headers:**
-  User-Id (Requests coming from internal services)
+  User-Id
 * **Response**
   * **Code:** 200
   ~~~